ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 \[TODO: Discuss]

-Control properties control the local transport system behavior or request state changes in the local transport system.
+Control properties manage the local transport system behavior or request state changes in the local transport system.
 Depending on the protocols used, setting these properties might also influence the protocol state machine.
 See {{send-final}} for an example.